Concatenations of Terms of an Arithmetic Progression: Recurrence equations

-The above proof can be used as a template to prove that any sequence $(S(n))_{n\geqslant0}$ formed by the right-concatenation of an arithmetic progression satisfies holonomic REs depending on the digit lengths of the concatenation.
-The following lemma gives the recurrence equations for right-concatenations and left-concatenations of arithmetic progressions.
-Note that we ignore the case where the common difference disqualifies $l$-digit concatenations.
-Eg: there is no $1$-digit concatenation with $10$ as the common difference.
-We assume that the $l$-digit concatenation involves at least $4$ terms in $(S(n))_{n\geqslant0}$.
+The above proof can be used as a template to prove that all terms corresponding to a fixed-length concatenation in $(s(n))_{n}$ satisfy a C-finite recurrence equation whose coefficients depend on the length of the concatenation.
+The following lemma gives the recurrence equations for right-concatenations and left-concatenations of an arithmetic progression.
+We ignore the case where the common difference disqualifies $l$-digit concatenations.
+E.g., in the decimal base, there is no $1$-digit concatenation with $10$ as the common difference.
+We assume that the $l$-digit concatenations involve at least $4$ terms in $(s(n))_n$, c.f. remark \ref{rmk1}.